apache/nuttx-apps/examples/README.txt

   defined in include/nuttx/nx.h.
 This text focuses on text displays on the dispaly background combined with pop-up displays over the text.
   The text display will continue to update while the pop-up is visible.

+  NOTE:  This example will *only* work with FB drivers and with LCD drivers that support reading the contents of the internal LCD memory.
+  If you notice garbage on the display or a failure at the point where the display should scroll, it is probably because you have an LCD driver that is write-only.

   The following configuration options can be selected: